A Review of Studies on Estradiol Levels and Testosterone Suppression with High-Dose Transdermal Estradiol Gel and Ointment

 |DES oral 3 mg/day||19 pg/mL||DES oral 3 mg/day||51 ± 0.9 ng/dL|

 |E2 ointment 10 mg/day||2.0 ± 0.9 mIU/mL||E2 ointment 10 mg/day||1.7 mIU/mL|

 |Pre-treatment (DES group)||4.0 ± 3.2 mIU/mL||Pre-treatment (DES group)||5.8 mIU/mL|

 |DES oral 3 mg/day||1.6 ± 1.2 mIU/mL||DES oral 3 mg/day||1.7 mIU/mL|

-(Some SDs (±) are missing above because not all were provided.
-The SDs above were actually reported in Study 3.)
+Some SDs (±) are missing in the table above because not all were provided in the original paper.
+The SDs that were included above were actually reported in the paper for Study 3.

 Some noteworthy translated excerpts from the paper: